renzocabarios/rango/README.md

   <img width="100%" height="100%" src="https://github.com/mackignacio/rango/blob/main/rango_logo.png">
 </p>

 *The name "**Rango**" comes from the animated adventure comedy film released in 2011.
-The story follows a chameleon named Rango, voiced by the legend actor Johnny Depp.
+The story follows a chameleon named Rango, voiced by the legendary actor Johnny Depp.
 However, it's worth noting that "Rango" is originally a Spanish word that means "range" or "to range."
 It seems that the movie title "Rango" is also the same in Tagalog and has been kept as is, possibly due to its original Spanish origin.*

 ## Introduction